xydan83/open62541-nodeset-exporter-demo/README.md

 cmake ..
 make -j
 ```

+(!) **As a rule, the master branch may differ from the release versions, so do not forget to switch using
+`git checkout tags/v1.x.x` after `cd open62541-nodeset-exporter-demo/`.**

 After this, an executable file `nodesetexporter-demo` will be created.
 You can execute the demo to
 export OPC UA nodeset from any starting node.